-At the time, George was also captain of the Cardiff club – a position he also held in 1922 – and often invited schoolboys to bowl at him in the outdoor nets at the Arms Park.
+At the time, George was also captain of Cardiff CC – a position he also held in 1922 – and often invited schoolboys to bowl at him in the outdoor nets at the Arms Park.
 Before taking guard he would place a penny on each of the stumps, and would generously hand over the coins if one of the pupils dismissed him.

 After retiring from club cricket he continued to promote the game amongst the schoolboys of South Wales, and helped to ensure that there was a steady stream of young talent for the club to draw upon.
 Indeed, George served as founding Chairman of the Welsh Secondary Schools Cricket Association in 1926 besides being heavily involved with the National Playing Fields Association